 Left-brained people prefer cold-hard facts and real-life data rather than emotions and imagination.
-Their systematic and stable personalities make them good candidates as reliable team leaders.
+Their systematic and stable personalities make them good candidates for reliable team leaders.
 They often pace themselves and do not overreact quickly.

 When it comes to daily life, left-brain personalities approach it the same way they approach their professional or academic obligations.
 They strive to be as clear and direct as possible.
 Left-brain people like order and organize their daily plans as neatly and systematically as possible.